jac11/SQLPOST/readme.md

-# MY_SQL_IN - SQL Injection Tester
+# SQLPOST  - SQL Injection Tester

-`MY_SQL_IN` is a Python-based tool designed to test SQL injection vulnerabilities on login pages.
+`SQLPOST ` is a Python-based tool designed to test SQL injection vulnerabilities on login pages.
 It leverages a list of SQL injection commands to attempt to bypass login forms and determine if the target is vulnerable to SQL injection attacks.
 It uses the `mechanize` library to interact with the web page and simulate user input.

 ## Features